 Board of Directors

-Paul is an active member of the Halifax Chamber of Commerce where he has chaired the Provincial Relations committee and he currently heads up the Taxation sub-committee.
-Paul became affiliated with the Hospice Halifax Steering Committee in February 2015 and joined the Board in September 2015.
+Paul has served in many volunteer roles in the not-for-profit sector since the 1980’s and remains an active member of the Board of the Halifax Chamber of Commerce where he Chairs the Chamber’s Fostering Private Business Growth Task Force.
+Paul became affiliated with Hospice Halifax first through the Hospice Steering Committee in March of 2015 and later joined the Board in September of 2015.

 Cynthia Dorrington is the owner of Vale & Associates Human Resource Management and Consulting Inc. Established in 2004, Vale & Associates is a boutique consulting firm specializing in providing strategy and advisory services as well as training and development for organizations.
 As President Cynthia does consulting work with small to medium-sized organizations across various industry sectors with companies experiencing such things as challenges with mergers/acquisitions, business growth, culture change and/or succession planning.
 Working in areas such as organizational strategy, people strategy, diversity and inclusion, change management, governance, organizational assessments, supplier diversity, performance management, project management, HR advisory services, training and development as well as team building and effectiveness, Vale & Associates has been able to provide consulting services to a number of clients locally, nationally and internationally.